kirmiziben10/last-words/README.md

 TODO:

-Add ability to kink discord accounts since it's one of the most popular and the one that i am familiar with.
+Add ability to link discord accounts since it's one of the most popular and the one that i am familiar with.

 Research about non-bot accunt automation and TOS.